 The old “Letter Property” system came back under a new name “Unique Property” program.
 Under this program, which was announced in 2003, the Cook County Assessor has identified 300 properties they deem “unique and difficult to assess”.
 Since then the Cook County Assessor has reduced the number of properties on that list to about 125 properties during 2015.

 That standard employed by the Cook County Board of Review when they review the assessments levied against commercial, industrial and investment grade properties.
 Derived by capitalizing the potential income stream and then averaging it with other nearby comparable properties.

 Vacancy Relief Provision

 The occupancy of a property may serve as ground for relief provided that objective evidence of the vacancy problem can be documented and if over 20% of the property was vacant during the tax year.
 Copies of old leases, utility bills, photographs and other types of evidence will be considered by the assessing officials.
-It is important to note that under new rules put forth by the Cook County Assessor’s Office in 2017, the vacancy must be the direct result of a remodeling project or the inability to lease the property despite diligent efforts.
+It is important to note that under new rules put forth by the Cook County Assessor’s Office in May 2020, vacancy relief will not be granted for more than two consistent years.